 - Logging in to the CLI

 - Engine backup and restore

 - Portal backup and restore

 Changing the default ports in the Appliance

-The Engine listens to a set of default TCP and UDP port numbers to communicate with the rest of the Nexthink components and serve external requests.
-Some of these port numbers are configurable, namely the ports to communicate with the Collectors and the port of the Web API.
+Nexthink Appliances listen to a set of default network ports to communicate with the other Nexthink components and serve external requests.
+Some of the default ports are configurable.